Pacific islands are open to international tourism

 - There are no direct flights from Europe to Pacific Islands — you’ll need to get a connecting flight from elsewhere in the Middle East or in Asia.
 The offer of direct flights from Europe to the Pacific islands (Polynesia, Micronesia, Melanesia) is limited to non-stop flights from Paris to Tahiti in French Polynesia by Air France.
 You'll need at least one stopover if flying from other European cities.

-- Airlines that frequently fly from the UK, Germany, France, and other European countries to Pacific Islands include Air France, Air New Zealand, Fiji Airways, Qantas, Singapore Airlines, and United Airlines.
+- Airlines that frequently fly from the UK, Germany, France, and other European countries to Pacific Islands include Air Caraibes, Air France, French bee, Air New Zealand, Fiji Airways, Qantas, Singapore Airlines, and United Airlines.

 - Consider departure airports in neighboring countries to increase your chance of spotting the best deal.
 Especially look for large airports that serve as hubs for multiple airlines.
 For example, if you live in Western Europe, check air tickets to Pacific Islands from Amsterdam, Frankfurt, London, Madrid, Paris, and Rome.
-Use European low-cost airlines such as RyanAir, EasyJet, and Eurowings to fly to the hub, then save hundreds of euros by taking a cheaper long-haul flight to your final destination.
+Leverage frequent promotions from European budget carriers like RyanAir, EasyJet, and Eurowings to reach a major hub; from there, take a cheaper long-haul flight to your final destination, potentially saving hundreds of euros.

 and ManchesterMAN